sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Proposal: Extend the auto-create code to create manifests too.
   * A separate template could be provided for manifest creation
-  * A manifest per feature per ASIC/host is created.
+  * A manifest per feature is created.
     * Platform & HWSKU related paths can be generalized, with pre-created softlinks that point to approrpriate dir for that platform/hardware sku.
     * This could avoid the need to go per platform per HWSKU granularity.
+    * For multi-ASIC, as runtime parameters differs across multiple instances, there has to be multiple manifests as one per instance.
   * Use these generated manifests in nightly tests to help validate
     * preferably, it could be extended to VS tests that run as part of PR-builds, to help catch failure ahead.